 java pKaPluginApplication [count] [molFile]

 The input is the plugin object together with the molecule, the output is the plugin object.
 The application writes the tautomer with minimal logD to the output.
-The number of plugin objects to be generated initially can be specified (
+The number of plugin objects to be generated initially can be specified (10 if omitted).

 java TautomerizationPluginApplication [pluginCount] [molFile]